skr571999/notes/docs/nodejs/expressjs_getting_data_from_client.md

+---
-# Getting Data from Client
+title: ExpressJS Getting Data from Client
+---

 - Using GET Method
 - Using POST Method